constantinosskitsas/Framework_GraphAlignment/README.md

 ## Algorithms

-we evaluate nine representative graph-alignement algorithms, and their papers and the original codes are given in the following table.
+We evaluate nine representative graph-alignement algorithms, and their papers and the original codes are given in the following table.

 |   ALGORITHM   |     PAPER     |   CODE   |
 |:--------:|:------------:|:--------:|